sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 22-01-2018

+- https://www.youtube.com/watch?v=KaLROwp-VDY "How to get productive in a project in 24h": look at tests, coverage, cyclomatic complexities, git often changes files

 # 21-01-2018

 - https://blog.openai.com/scaling-kubernetes-to-2500-nodes/ "Scaling Kubernetes to 2,500 Nodes" Issues with etcd fluentd kubedns docker image pulls and arp caches